instead-hub/instead/doc/stead3-en.md

 necessary, even if you want to write something else... so let's Start learning INSTEAD by writing a simple game!

-In February of 2017, after 8 years of development, INSTEAD (version 3.0) came with support for new kernel STEAD3.
-The old kernel got the name STEAD2.
+INSTEAD 3.0 was published in February of 2017 after 8 years of development.
-INSTEAD supports games written as STEAD2,  and STEAD3.
+Version 3.0 supports a new runtime named STEAD3.
+The old runtime is now known as STEAD2.
+INSTEAD supports games written for either STEAD2 or STEAD3.

-This manual describes STEAD3.
-If you have any questions, you can visit the website INSTEAD:
+This manual will teach you everything you need to know about writing games for STEAD3.
+Other resources may be helpful to you such as the INSTEAD website:

 https://instead-hub.github.io

-Or connect to the chat room on gitter:
+We also have a chat room on gitter:

 https://gitter.im/instead-hub/instead